Updated March 2025

 The Community Longitudinal Family Physician (CLFP) Payment is an FPSC payment that is primarily intended to provide financial support to fee-for-service family physicians who maintain relational continuity with a panel of patients.
 As a result, it will not be paid to physicians who move from fee-for-service to the LFP payment model.

-Instead, physicians being paid under the LFP payment model will receive a panel payment based on your number of active patients and the complexity of those patients.
+Instead, physicians being paid under the LFP payment model will receive a panel payment based on the number of active patients and the complexity of those patients.

 Can I bill an additional visit when I see patients for other conditions unrelated to an ICBC visit?